theseyipeters/carte/README.md

 ## Architecture/Design Decisions

 - I decided to make use of **Redux Toolkit** for state management as it supports the use of async thunks to handle asynchronous requests, loading states, and error management.
+This helps keep our components clean and separates requests from it.

-- I also made use of **Tailwind CSS** to speed up styling, and handle responsive capabilities in a traceable and generic fashion.
+- I also made use of **Tailwind CSS** to speed up styling, and handle responsive capabilities in a traceable and generic fashion and especially because this is a time-sensitive project.

 - To show more book details, I decided to go for a Dialog as **Google Books API** already returns all the data we need per book in the `fetchBooks` request.
 Hence creating a new page and fetching a book by id wouldn't be neccessary, this way, users can stay in one page and see everything they need to see about a book within one page, especially considering it's a search interface, and they're looking for something.
 We don't want to break their flow.